bioexcel/bioexcel-exascale-co-design-benchmarks/README.md

 These are

-* a version of GROMACS containing a benchmark tool of ...
-TODO KTH
+* a version of GROMACS containing a benchmark tool of production versions of key CPU pair-interaction kernels
-* a GROMACS N-body kernel microbenchmark ...
-TODO KTH
+* one such GROMACS pair-interaction kernel in microbenchmark form suitable for running in a CPU simulator
 * a script to illustrate HADDOCK I/O usage ...
 TODO UU
 * a CP2K QM/MM kernel benchmark (code + input data)
 * a set of CP2K whole-application inputs on which the kernel benchmark was based